Search for opportunities to participate in a muscle or bone research study.

 UT Southwestern also offers bridge-enhanced ACL repair, a technique that enables the two ends of the torn ligament to grow back together.

 In total knee replacement, or total knee arthroplasty, the surgeon resurfaces the end of the thigh bone (femur) and the top of the lower leg bone with metal where the two bones come together to form the knee joint.
 The surgeon leaves the original ligaments, tendons, skin, muscle, and most of the bone and simply resurfaces the damaged cartilage in the knee with a metal liner.

-The space between those two metal surfaces is filled with a plastic spacer.
-When a patient walks after surgery, metal rubs against plastic instead of bone against bone, improving a patient's gait and relieving pain.
+The space between those two metal surfaces is filled with durable plastic.
+When a patient walks after surgery, the cushion in the joint has been restored improving a patient's gait and relieving pain.

 Partial Knee Replacement Surgery